aiparragirre/wlasso/README.md

 Three functions are available in the package:

 - `wlasso`: This is the **main function**.
-This function allows as to fit LASSO prediction (linear or logistic) models to complex survey data, considering sampling weights in the estimation process and selecting the lambda that minimizes the error based on different replicate weights methods.
+This function allows us to fit LASSO prediction (linear or logistic) models to complex survey data, considering sampling weights in the estimation process and selecting the lambda that minimizes the error based on different replicate weights methods.
 - `wlasso.plot`: plots objects of class `wlasso`, indicating the estimated error of each lambda value and the number covariates of the model that minimizes the error.
 - `replicate.weights`: allows randomly defining training and test sets by means of the replicate weights' methods analyzed throughout the paper.
 The function `wlasso` depends on this function to define training and test sets.
 In particular, the methods that can be considered by means of this function are:
   - The ones that depend on the function `as.svrepdesign` from the `survey` package: Jackknife Repeated Replication (`JKn`), Bootstrap (`bootstrap` and `subbootstrap`) and Balanced Repeated Replication (`BRR`).